shivamtrivedi10/Capstone-Project_Loan-Default-Prediction/README.md

 <img src="./Graphs/Feature_imp.png" width="900"/>

 Price of goods bought from loan and Credit amount are the top two defining features, however, as we keep working towards improving the scores this will probably change.
-Some of higher scoring models, that I saw, on Kaggle had 'Ext_source_2' (which is at fourth position above) as the topmost feature.
+Some of the higher scoring models, that I saw, on Kaggle had 'Ext_source_2' (which is at fourth position above) as the topmost feature.
 So I would think, feature importances will change with model improvement.